ReMamber: Referring Image Segmentation with Mamba Twister: Methods

-In this variant, we integrate text input by adapting the scale and bias after norm layer using FiLM~\cite{perez2018film}.
+\textbf{Norm Adaptation. } In this variant, we integrate the text input by adapting the scale and bias after norm layer using FiLM~\cite{perez2018film}.
 We first pool a global representation from text sequence, and then use a linear projection to transform it into the scale and shift in layer normalization.

-\subsection{Model training}
+\subsection{Model Training}

 The proposed \methodname is a general framework for multi-modal fusion.
 Therefore, there is no restriction on the downstream decoder design nor the loss function.
 Here we use a simple convolution-based decoder for simplicity.
 The entire network is trained in an end-to-end manner.